Auto Insurance – FAQ

 To drive in Alberta this auto coverage is mandatory.
-This covers you for injuring or damaging property of someone else, in other words a “Third Party”.
-The usual liability coverage for an auto policy is $1,000,000 or $ 2,000,000 million in coverage.
-Recommended amount is $2 million.
+This covers you for injuring or damaging the property of someone else, in other words, a “third party”.
+The usual liability coverage for an auto policy is $1 million or $2 million.
+We recommended $2 million.

 What is “Section B” Accident Benefits?

 If you are injured in a motor vehicle accident, the first option you should consider for assistance with medical and treatment expenses is Section B of your automobile insurance policy.
 Section B is referred to as no-fault because the benefits available under this section are provided on a no-fault basis.
 This means that you are entitled to benefits even if you are responsible for the accident.
 It also means your insurance premiums will not go up as a result of making a Section B claim.